 Bubble bars are another bath product and I think I actually prefer them to the classic bath bombs, as although they are less exciting they are better for everyday use.
 They smell incredible and are perfect for the bath as they produce so many bubbles, my favourites are ‘the comforter’ (the most famous one!) and also ‘the green one’.
 I tend to cut mine up into numerous pieces and then I can use them more than once as they are so big.
 With the comforter I can usually get 5 baths out of one bubble bar, which makes them better value for money than bath bombs as well!
 I bought a little sieve from the supermarket and I crumble my bubble bar into there and then run it under the tap… this way it makes so many more bubbles and you get the most use out of the product.

-Now onto my favourite lush product of all time, which is the ‘rub rub rub’ shower scrub, and I am being serious when I say I don’t think I could live without this stuff.
+Now onto my favourite lush product of all time so it had to feature on the lush brand insight.
+The ‘rub rub rub’ shower scrub, and I am being serious when I say I don’t think I could live without this stuff.
 It is a bright blue shower scrub, which you can use on your skin and hair and the scent is the same as the ‘big blue’ bath bomb that I mentioned earlier.
 I use it dry before I get into the shower when I need to scrub my fake tan off, and it works so well for that because it is quite an abrasive scrub.
 However my favourite use for this product has to be for my hair.
 I get quite a lot of product build up in my hair and because this is a scrub it works so well to remove that and get my hair back to its normal state.
 I wet my hair and use it before I shampoo, then rinse it out and wash with shampoo as normal.
 Honestly I have so much to thank this product for, and if they ever discontinue it I will be so upset!

 I much prefer shower gels over the traditional soap, and even though they are quite expensive at lush the quality is incredible and I do think they are worth a couple of pounds more than other shower gels from the drugstore.
 My favourite is ‘grass’ because my favourite scent is freshly cut grass and this smells exactly like it.
 Unfortunately they discontinued this product last year (😭) but luckily they keep putting it on lush kitchen, so I am able to buy more bottles.
 Lush kitchen is an online store of exclusive products that are made weekly, so once they are gone they are gone.
 I love the lush kitchen as they often bring back discontinued products, so you can stock up, like me with my love of grass!

 I haven’t tried much of the lush skincare range as I am happy with my current skincare routine, however the parts that I have tried have been so lovely on my skin (probably because of the natural ingredients list).
-A particular favourite is the ‘full of grace’ serum bar, my best friend introduced this to me a few years ago and it tends to be a treat purchase for my skincare routine now.
+I can’t really talk about many skincare products in this lush brand insight, but a particular favourite is the ‘full of grace’ serum bar, my best friend introduced this to me a few years ago and it tends to be a treat purchase for my skincare routine now.
 I apply it inbetween my toner and moisturiser and it really hydrates my skin but without blocking my pores.
 I would definitely recommend it as it isn’t really talked about much but is such a great product!
 The ‘cup o coffee’ scrub is also very nice as a facial scrub, I have ran out at the moment but I have got through so many of them.
 I am not the biggest fan of the scent but it is such an effective product that I can look past it, as my skin looks so radiant after using it.

 My most recent lush discovery is the ‘feeling younger’ highlight that was recommended to me by a lovely staff member at the lush event.
 I bought one and have been using it ever since, and I have fallen in love.
 I’m usually not a fan of cream products but this blends beautifully and doesn’t take my foundation off underneath.
 It is perfect for all skin tones and types, I have even got my nan obsessed with it too!
 Such a good product, and makes me want to try more of the lush makeup range as I haven’t tried any other products.